gabriel-p-artcls/17-04_mc-catalog/README.md

     LMC, [18.3, 18.701, 0.05].
   - Best fit: Dolphin + Knuth binning.

-* `asteca_output.dat`

-  Result of the 1st run, combined first and second batch of processing.

-* `asteca_output_1st_analysis.dat`

-  Analysis of the above output file were those clusters marked for a re-process in the 2nd run are marked.

 #### `2nd_run/`

 Second batch of data for 83 clusters (60 LMC, 23 SMC) from the 1st run, marked to be re-processed.
-The data was obtained using the following
+The data was obtained using the same extinction and distance modulus range, and changing the following parameters:
-parameters:

-  - Center, radius, number of field regions, max E(B-V) and binning of red_memb and best_fit, as described in `README.dat`.
+  * Center, radius, number of field regions, max E(B-V) and binning of red_memb and best_fit, as described in `README.dat`.

-The following clusters were left un-processed:
+The following clusters were left un-processed (no reason, just didn't bother):

-  - NGC1917, SL579, SL588, LW54, NGC419, SL244
+  * NGC1917, SL579, SL588, LW54, NGC419, SL244

-* `asteca_output.dat`

-  Result of the 2nd run, except those mentioned above.

 #### `3rd_run/`

   Third batch of data obtained using the following parameters:

-  - Semi mode with center and radius fixed for several clusters.
+  * Semi mode with center and radius fixed for several clusters.
-  - Number of field regions set individually for some clusters.
+  * Number of field regions set individually for some clusters.
-  - Restricted range in extinction: MCEV max for all clusters.
+  * Restricted range in extinction: **MCEV max for all clusters**.
-  - Restricted distance modulus:  SMC, [18.86, 19.061, 0.02] ;
+  * Restricted distance modulus:  SMC, [18.86, 19.061, 0.02] ;
     LMC, [18.4, 18.601, 0.02].

 #### `4th_run/`

-  Fourth batch, increased number of generations and mutation rate (`gens=3000 ;
+  Fourth batch, same parameters as in 3rd run but increased number of generations and mutation rate.
-  mut_rate=0.2`).
 Some   clusters had their parameters adjusted in `semi_input.dat`.

+  * gens=3000
+  * mut_rate=0.2

 #### `5th_run/`

-  Increased mutation rate (`mut_rate=0.25`), three blocks of clusters processed with the following options:
+  Increased mutation rate, three blocks of clusters processed with the following options:

+  * mut_rate=0.25 (all blocks)
   * skip DA + red_memb: local + scott
   * skip DA + red_memb: local + blocks
   * skip DA + skip red_memb <-- Will fit mostly field stars if n_memb is low.

 #### `6th_run/`

-  Sixth run, 16 clusters processed.
+  Sixth run, 16 problematic clusters processed in three blocks with:

   * DA + red_memb=scott
   * skip DA + red_memb=scott
   * DA + red_memb=blocks (same as 3rd run)

+#### `7th_run/`

+  Seventh run, 20 high mass clusters re-process with higher mass max limit.
+  Parameters used:

+  * max mass = 30000
+  * generations = 3000
+  * mut = 0.25

+#### `8th_run/`

+  Re-process 8 clusters from 1st and 2nd run with extinction and distance modulus limits as in 3rd run, more generations and an increased mutation rate.

+  * Restricted range in extinction: MCEV max for all clusters.
+  * Restricted distance modulus:  SMC, [18.86, 19.061, 0.02] ;
+    LMC, [18.4, 18.601, 0.02]
+  * generations = 3000
+  * mut = 0.25

+#### `9th_run/`

+  Three clusters re-processed from the 8th run that showed large age differences, with the following parameters changed:

+  * generations = 5000
+  * n_el = 10
+  * n_ei = 100
+  * n_es = 25